harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 ### SCIM API integration settings

-If you provision users and groups via SCIM API, use the following for your SAML integration.
+If you provision users and groups via SCIM API, use the following settings for your SAML integration.

 - **SCIM connector base URL:** `https://app.harness.io/gateway/ng/api/scim/account/<YOUR_ACCOUNT_ID`
    - Replace `YOUR_ACCOUNT_ID` with your Harness account ID.